Skip to content

 What moves the cost in Lincoln

 Lincoln is a primary target for out-of-state roofing contractors after significant hail events.
-Door-to-door solicitation typically begins within 24–48 hours of major storms.
-Obtain written estimates from licensed, local contractors with verifiable Lancaster County business addresses and Nebraska roofing licenses before committing to any work.
+Door-to-door solicitation typically begins within 24–48 hours of a major storm.
+Obtain written estimates from multiple local contractors with Nebraska business registration before signing any contract, and verify their licensing through the Nebraska Department of Labor.

 Repair or replacement?